 Peer-Reviewed Publications

 Gillooly, Jessica.
 (2022).
 “Lights and Sirens: Variation in 911 Call-Taker Risk Appraisal and Its Effects on Police Officer Perceptions at the Scene."
-Journal of Policy Analysis and Management (JPAM). *Winner of the Raymond Vernon Memorial Award by the Association for Public Policy Analysis and Management (APPAM)
+Journal of Policy Analysis and Management (JPAM). *Winner of the Raymond Vernon Memorial Award by the Association for Public Policy Analysis and Management (APPAM) and one of JPAM's top 10 most-cited papers published.

 Reports